psdtogenesis/child-theme/README.md

-# starter-theme
+# PSD to Genesis child theme

-Repository for the PSD to Genesis starter theme.
+Repository for the PSD to Genesis child theme.